shenanigans/node-likeness/README.md

 }
 ```

+Inheritence is very intuitive.
+The primary gotcha is when using an array of schemata with `items`.
+Schemata from `items` and `additionalItems` on the parent and child are used to assemble an array of
+schemata that mimics the result of validating the parent and child sequentially.
+It is possible for
+an Error to be thrown during compilation if this array cannot be resolved.

 ###Conversion Methods
 If your schema uses **any** references, it must be compiled.
 In order to compile, you must generate
 a `JSContext` instance.
 This instance is a reusable caching object that can be used to compile